AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md

 * Variables may only contain alphanumeric characters and the underscore (`_`).
 * The names should be all upper-case.
 * There is a limit of 200 variables per pipeline.
-* Each name must be less than 100 characters.
+* Each name must be 100 characters or less.
 * Each `string` variable value must be less than 2048 characters.
-* Each `secretString` type variable value must be less than 500 characters.
+* Each `secretString` type variable value must be 500 characters or less.

 When used inside a Maven `pom.xml` file, it is typically helpful to map these variables to Maven properties using a syntax similar to this.